cloudcr0w/cloudcr0w/README.md

 ## Projects:
 Here are some of the projects I've worked on to strengthen my cloud skills:

-### 1. Multi-Tier Web Application on AWS
+### 1. Multi-Tier Web Application on AWS - :construction: in progress
+- AWS EC2: Hosting the backend server.
+- AWS S3: Storing static assets (HTML, CSS, JS) for the frontend.
+- AWS CloudFront: Content Delivery Network (CDN) for faster access and improved performance.
+- AWS RDS (MySQL): Managed relational database service for storing user messages.
+- Node.js & Express: Backend API to handle form submissions and communicate with the database.
-- :construction: in progress
+- MySQL: Used for data storage in AWS RDS.
+- CORS: Cross-Origin Resource Sharing for handling requests from the frontend.
+- SSL (Let's Encrypt): Secure communication over HTTPS.
+- HTML, CSS, JavaScript: Frontend technologies to build a responsive and interactive user interface.